areski/cdr-pusher/README.md

 # CDR-Pusher

-CDR-Pusher is a Go Application that will push your stored CDRs (Call Detail Record) from your local storage (See list of supported storage) to a distant PostGreSQL or Riak Cluster.
+CDR-Pusher is a Go Application that will push your CDRs (Call Detail Record) from your local storage (See list of supported storage) to a PostgreSQL Database or to a Riak Cluster.

-This can be used to centralize your CDRs or simply to safely backup them in realtime.
-Software, like CDR-Stats, can then be used to provide CDR reporting.
+This can be used to centralize your CDRs or simply to safely backup them.

+Using a common way to store CDRs can enable application like CDR-Stats to provide a generic call / billing reporting on your call data independently of your switch.

 [![circleci](https://circleci.com/gh/areski/cdr-pusher.png)](https://circleci.com/gh/areski/cdr-pusher)